tlam7497/CapstoneProject/demo_project/README.md

 Our project is on Predicting the Difference between Goodreads Ratings and Amazon Ratings

 This folder is the subset of the complete_project file.
 It contains small sample datasets and only Jupyter Notebooks.
+To see the full code, look for the same filenames in the complete_project file.

 ---